-Naive - Dark Heirloom Chocolate - Cacao Pulp 70%Naive
+Naive - Dark Chocolate - Heirloom with Cacao Pulp 70%Hello Chocolate

 About "Theobromaz" Collection: This collection brings in a new wave of chocolate making.
 Naive wants to challenge the outdated and orthodox chocolate industry with its futuristic concept and invite curious eaters to taste chocolate in a completely new way.
 So why not open your mind and join us on a quest to explore the new shapes and layers of the cacao fruit.

 Pod: The pods emit a strong fragrance for one to two weeks after they have fallen from the tree.
 The fragrance is particularly aromatic in the evenings.
 As the pods dry, their surface starts to resemble the pattern on a jaguar's pelt.

 Flavour: Slightly sweet with a little bit of fresh and bright champagne-like sourness, tingling the teeth and the back of the throat.